MattCage/TicTacToe/README.md

 # Project TicTacToe
 My first ever working HTML5 game, an evergreen classic.
-Inspired by (and written following) Marco Bruti's *Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*
+Inspired by (and written following) Marco Bruti's *Imparare Javascript, DOM, CSS e HTML5 con i Browser Game*.
+This game is currently under development, so its appearance, features and experience can change during development.
+Current version: *0.9.0-b*.

 ## How to run the game
 Open `index.html`, from master directory, with a web browser of your choice.